onsi/gomega/index.md

 Gomega comes with a bunch of `GomegaMatcher`s.
 They're all documented here.
 If there's one you'd like to see written either [send a pull request or open an issue](http://github.com/onsi/gomega).

+A number of community-supported matchers have appeared as well.
+A list is maintained on the Gomega [wiki](https://github.com/onsi/gomega/wiki).

 These docs only go over the positive assertion case (`Should`), the negative case (`ShouldNot`) is simply the negation of the positive case.
 They also use the `Ω` notation, but - as mentioned above - the `Expect` notation is equivalent.

 ### Asserting Equivalence